 17. The McManus: Dundee’s Museum & Art Gallery

 The McManus is a magnificent Victorian, Gothic building at the heart of art and culture in the city since 1867.
 Eight beautiful open gallery spaces house stunning exhibitions of art, history and the environment offering a fascinating day out.
-Enjoy a tour of the permanent displays at The McManus with audio guide handsets.

 18. V&A Dundee